 The following instructions apply only if you have printed the files on both sides of 8.5 x 11-inch paper, without flipping pages up: Remove 1 inch from the top margin, 1 inch from the left margin, 1 inch from the bottom margin, and 1 inch from the right margin.
 This will result in a document that is 6.5 inches wide and 9 inches high, with 0.5 inches of extra space on the left margin, which will give you room for binding.

-Where to Buy the PDF files for the Book that Teaches How to Read Japanese and How to Learn Kanji
+Where to Buy the PDF files for the Books that Teaches How to Read Japanese and How to Learn Kanji

-To buy the Japanese Reader PDF, which includes the first 418 pages of the book, please click this link:
+To buy the Japanese Reader PDF for Volume I, which includes the first 418 pages of the book, please click this link:

-To buy the Kanji Catalogue and the Kanji Pronunciation Index PDF’s, please click this link:
+To buy the Kanji Catalogue and the Kanji Pronunciation Index PDF’s for Volume I, please click this link: